Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have analyzed the updated data management plan and contributed in developing the seed data.

-I am working on creating xml files for telemedicine application.
+I am working on creating xml files for telemedicine application.<hr>

+11/04/2024 - <br>
+Analysed existing problem statement and list of proposed prototypes for correction.